A word with 'The Commish'

 “Most of our best officers, our best detectives work 9-5.
 But that’s not when the criminals are out there.
 They’re busy at night and on weekends.
 I had 700 probation officers moved to the 4 p.m.-midnight shift so they could see what their (charges) are doing,” he said.

-There were 4,000 hours spent training someone to become a barber so when they get out of jail they can get a job, he said, but when they get out, laws don’t allow felons to earn a barber’s license.
+An inmate can spend 4,000 hours training to become a barber, but when they get of prison they can’t get a barber’s license because laws don’t allow felons to obtain one, he said.

 “Get them jobs,” he said.